 It’s that time of year where the schedule is jammed packed.
 It’s a new year, with new goals, new work assignments, and everyone is back from the holidays.

 For me personally, my schedule is packed to the brim and not looking to lighten up anytime soon.
-The startup I am working with is about to launch to the public (ekk, super excited for you guys to try it out)!
-Holiday invites are already coming in, and I am gearing up to bring the best of the best Holiday content for all of you!
 When I am faced with time crunches like these, I often see where I can clear scale back or if there are commitments that can be placed on the back burner.
 When that isn’t even a solution, this is how I create balance during chaos!

 I don’t know about you but my phone is practically attached to my hand.
 All through the day, I am constantly checking emails, messages, voicemails, calls, social media, the news.
 The list goes on.
 I can’t recall a time where I didn’t have my phone on me or a screen glaring in my face.
 At times, it feels like a strange obsessive habit where I filter through all the usual apps to see if anything has changed.
 It only hit recently that this isn’t normal behavior when I knew nothing had changed yet I was about to check again.
 It made me question, “Why is it so hard to put our phones down?”

 After devouring everything but the kitchen sink in November and December, many may turn to cleanses to jump-start their new health routine.
 If you are looking for the perfect cleanse, here are my top favorites that can either be ordered online, made yourself, or bought in stores.